fooltowise/NeroNotes/Nero's Notes/Heritage - brands that improve with age.md

+# Heritage - Brands that Improve with Age
 Some [[Brands]] get better with age.
 Buy a Cartier necklace and you get both fine jewelry and a piece of history, following in the footsteps of European royalty.
 Ray-Ban aviators sunglasses benefit from a tradition backed by movie stars and pilots over decades.
 Such legacies are impossible to replicate: no amount of capital can reproduce such an history.
 A further trait of many heritage brands is intertwining with specific geographies.
 Cognac, for example, may only originate in a certain region of France, by law.
 Sometimes the association is less direct, but no less powerful: Swiss chocolate sounds better than Finnish chocolate and leather goods from Italy and France are often perceived to be of higher quality.